JackBailey/jackbailey/README.md

 I got on better with these, my program development focus was short lived, only creating a few programs, some of which [I open-sourced](https://github.com/JackBailey?tab=repositories&language=c%23).
 However I really took a liking to website development.

-Originally starting with Wordpress and hating it, I started learning HTML/CSS to recreate my [original WordPress site](https://web.archive.org/web/20221015034242/https://old.jackbailey.uk/).
+Originally starting with liking the end result but not so much the process, I started learning HTML/CSS to recreate my [original WordPress site](https://web.archive.org/web/20221015034242/https://old.jackbailey.uk/).
 I then created several iterations of my portfolio which you can find [here](https://github.com/JackBailey/Portfolio).

 In October 2021 I started freelancing which I continued until January 2023, after which I started as a website developer for an advertising and marketing company.